Language & Orientation

 Will PV make arrangements for my housing, or is that up to me?

-Project Video will make the arrangements for housing for the first 3 months of the internship.
-After that interns will find their own accommodation in Chiang Mai.
-There are some apartments close to the office.
+Project Video will make arrangements for housing for the first 3 months of the Immersion.
+During this time, volunteers are expected to look for their own accommodation, ready to move in to after the 3 month period.
+We can assist with this and there are some apartments close to our office.

 How shall I go about getting a visa?

 Currently, visas for Thailand can be applied for electronically.
 Please apply for the Multiple Entry Tourist Visa (METV) at https://thaievisa.go.th/signup